Theo Robinson: Watford

 Robinson was born in Birmingham, West Midlands.
-He spent one season as a schoolboy at the Stoke City Academy, before being released at the age of 16.
+He spent one season as a schoolboy at the Stoke City Academy before being released at the age of 16.
 He took part at an exit trial held by the English Football League at Derby County's Moor Farm training ground in 2005, where he was spotted by Watford, and signed on a two-year apprenticeship having impressed during a subsequent week's training at the club.
-He made his first team debut against Queens Park Rangers on 22 April 2006, coming on as a half-time substitute for Darius Henderson in a 2–1 victory at Loftus Road.
+He made his first-team debut against Queens Park Rangers on 22 April 2006, coming on as a half-time substitute for Darius Henderson in a 2–1 victory at Loftus Road.

-In February 2007 he went on a one-month loan to Southern Football League Premier Division club Wealdstone.
+In February 2007, he went on a one-month loan to Southern Football League Premier Division club Wealdstone.
 Robinson made his Premier League debut as a late substitute in Watford's final game of the 2006–07 season, a 1–1 draw with Newcastle United at Vicarage Road on 13 May.

 In August 2007, Robinson joined League Two side Hereford United on a four-month loan, alongside teammate Toumani Diagouraga.
 He scored his first goal in the Football League on 18 August, in a 2–1 win at Barnet.
 Manager Graham Turner compared him to a young Steve Bull, saying that "he's very lively, he's got pace, and gets himself into good positions."
 Robinson finished the season as top goalscorer for Hereford with 16 goals in all competitions as they achieved promotion in third-place.
 With Darius Henderson suspended, Watford manager Aidy Boothroyd was hoping to use Robinson in the Championship play-offs, but confirmed that he was unable to do so due to the terms of Robinson's loan deal at Hereford.

-Robinson made four appearances for Watford in the 2008–09 season, but was not in new manager Brendan Rodgers's first team plan's, who replaced Boothroyd as manager in November.
+Robinson made four appearances for Watford in the 2008–09 season, but was not in new manager Brendan Rodgers's first-team plan's, who replaced Boothroyd as manager in November.
 On 24 January 2009, Robinson joined League One side Southend United on loan until the end of the 2008–09 season.
 He formed an effective strike partnership with Lee Barnard and impressed manager Steve Tilson with his performances.
 Tilson made a bid for Robinson at the end of the season.
-Though Rodgers left Watford and was succeeded by Malky Mackay, Robinson had already decide to leave the club.
+Though Rodgers left Watford and was succeeded by Malky Mackay, Robinson had already decided to leave the club.